UKGovLD/URI-patterns-location/URI for Location v0.2.md

 **Drafted by: **the UK Government Linked Data Working Group (UKGovLD), including representatives from public-sector departments, agencies and local government, linked-data businesses and the broader linked-data community.

-_This document will be updated through any outcomes of the [standards.data.gov.uk](http://standards.data.gov.uk) process and published within the UKGovLD section of [data.gov.uk](http://data.gov.uk/linked-data) in February 2014.
-Issues can be raised and versioning will be controlled through the [UKGovLD Github repositories](https://github.com/UKGovLD/)_
-_Please also see [URI Patterns core](https://github.com/UKGovLD/URI-patterns-core) for the generic patterns guidance referenced from this document_

 # Introduction